-A unique movement and expressive therapy practice which works to strengthen ones intuition
+A unique movement and expressive arts therapy practice

 It is client-focused, valuing and supporting client resilience and self-discovery.
 Inviting, rather than directing or instructing, utilising non-directive, non-interpretive, neutral, encouraging language.

 MOVEMENT & EXPRESSIVE THERAPY – WHAT IS IT?

 Movement and Expressive Therapies offer a comprehensive way of supporting psychological and emotional wellbeing.
 These therapies have joined the widening field of non-verbal, non-analytic, and non-diagnostic approaches to psychological health where the body-mind connection and creative enactment are central to the therapeutic process.

 "Dance belongs to the oldest form of medicine and psychotherapy in which the common exaltation and release of tensions was able to change man’s physical and mental suffering into a new option on health" – J. Meerloo, 1968

 The American Dance Therapy Association, 2012, defines dance-movement therapy as "the psychotherapeutic use of movement to further the emotional, cognitive, physical and social integration of the individual…based on the empirically supported premise that the body, mind and spirit are interconnected."

 "Through dancing I discovered that when you put the psyche in motion, it heals itself" – Gabrielle Roth, 1998